thomasgazzoni/rxjs-ddp-client/README.md

 [![bitHound Code](https://www.bithound.io/github/thomasgazzoni/rxjs-ddp-client/badges/code.svg)](https://www.bithound.io/github/thomasgazzoni/rxjs-ddp-client)

 # rxjs-ddp-client
-This is a simple WebSocket library for realtime data like Chats, Notification, etc based on DDP protocol:
+This is a simple WebSocket library for realtime app like Chats, Notification, etc based on DDP protocol powered by RXjs
  - use Meteor-DDP protocol (without the need of Meteor Client) to connect to any Server supporting DDP protocol.
  - use RxJs to handle the collection items in Streams
  - customizable Cache options to persist and load data from cache